mdomans/mdomans.github.com/_posts/2014-02-12-make-your-python-web-app-faster-part-1.md

 **Should writing fast code be hard?**

+**Yes. **

-Over the last few years I've seen a multitude of performance related problems in web apps written in Python.
+Over the last few years I've seen a multitude of performance related problems in web apps written in Python - by which I mean apps that use Python for business logic **(BI)**.
-There's lots of noise mixed and usefull information is scattered across multiple sources.

-This post is the first in a series on making Python web apps fast.

-**What can you expect?**

-I'm going to start from the level of function-level applicable practices and then I'll work my way up.
-I'll be covering approaches to storing data in memcache and there will even be a primer on using 'heavy' solutions such as Varnish to cache whole webapp for a while.

-**Is this guide for you?**

-It's for every level of craftmanship.
-People just starting programming will learn best practices and what's possible with Python.

-Professional developers will get a comprehensive guide they can refer to anytime.
-And I hope even the tenured hackers will be able to pick up a trick or two.

-**What will I get today?**

-In this article you will read about best practices to make your work easier and what's the number one tool you need for performance profiling.
+The problem is that we write **BI** in Python, but there's a database, a webserver and a lot more.
+Optimizing apps is an art, where sometimes you rewrite and sometimes you cheat.

 ## How you can write code for performance